-The rezoning and subdivision of the proposed site were approved while the transfer of the subject erf from Breede Valley Municipality to the CWDM is under way.
+The rezoning and subdivision of the proposed site were approved while the transfer of the subject erf from Breede Valley Municipality to Cape Winelands DM is currently underway.
 The compilation of tender documents for the construction and operation of the regional landfill site was advertised at the end of the 2022/2023 financial year and it is anticipated that construction will start during the 2023/2024 financial year.

-A provincial target was set by the Department of Forestry, Fisheries and the Environment to divert all organic waste from landfills by the end of 2027.
-To achieve this, the Cape Winelands District Municipality financed the compilation of Organic Waste Diversion plans for the local municipalities to assist them in diverting organic waste from the landfill site.
+A Provincial target was set by the Provincial Department of Forestry, Fisheries and the Environment to divert all Organic Waste from landfills by the end of 2027.
+To achieve this, the Cape Winelands District Municipality financed the compilation of Organic Waste Diversion Plans for the local municipalities to assist them in diverting organic waste from the landfill site.